udaykiranvucha/covid19-data-analysis-india/README.md

 Chart 1 :  Number of new cases increase and decrease for all dates
          ![image](https://github.com/user-attachments/assets/b6361683-87dd-427b-8b79-303c5ecda753)
+          Insights from the Chart:
-         The cases increased and decreased sharply, indicating the start and end of different COVID-19 waves.
+          - The cases increased and decreased sharply, indicating the start and end of different COVID-19 waves.

 Chart 2:  Monthly COVID-19 Case Trends in 2020 – Total New Cases Per Month
          ![image](https://github.com/user-attachments/assets/914fcc79-fe4d-4425-b134-223e22ef12a6)